Forms

 4. Add a trigger to kick off your workflow

-Let's add some momentum to your workflow and create a link trigger.
+Let's add the needed momentum to your workflow and create a link trigger.

 In the trigger definition, add interactivity as an input value.
-This value holds context about the user interactivity that triggered this trigger, and passes it along to your workflow.
+This value holds context about the user interactivity that invoked this trigger, and passes it along to your workflow.

 In a separate file, define your trigger in the following way: